 - Inbox Item ranked as

-- Inbox Item ranked from
+1 - Inbox Item ranked from

-onward in alphabetical order
+2onward in alphabetical order

 Manage Products

-After you add items to the panel, you can drag and drop them to rearrange the order and move them into different product sections to change their type.
+After you add items in the panel, you can drag and drop them to rearrange the order and move them into different product sections to change their type.
 You can drag an item to a type section or button to change its type.
 If you move an item to a different type, it sorts at the bottom of the list for that type.
 Hover over a listed item to access the following options:

 - Mark as primary (